 3. What are the probable costs or consequences of not adopting the code change, including those costs or consequences borne by identifiable categories of affected parties, such as separate classes of government units, businesses, or individuals?
 Bringing in new requirements that have never been established before in the IRC from the IEBC is going to cause confusion.
-Regulators always try to claim that if allowed, the manufacturers As outlined above, if the TAG does not consider adoption of this CCP and allows the approved CCP to move forward, there will be confusion on this issue.
+As outlined above, if the TAG does not consider adoption of this CCP and allows the approved CCP to move forward, there will be confusion on this issue.
 It is going to create confusion for dealers, installers, designers, and architects who have to interpret the approved CCP that is contradictory and allows for smaller windows in existing EEROs.

-If the MN TAG approves this competing CCP, I would not expect additional costs or consequences as this CCP clearly aligns with existing code language and improves existing Code language requirements.
+If the MN TAG approves this competing Co-CCP, I would not expect additional costs or consequences as this CCP clearly aligns with existing code language and improves existing Code language requirements.